 I recorded this song about 25 times in my home studio the day prior as practice.

 I searched, listened, and allowed magic to pop up, I discarded ideas that did not work, and I voiced the same chords “umpteen” ways until I found just the “right” way.

 Each practice recording sounded totally different from the next in color and timbre.
-Of course there were technical things that I worked on, but it was all in the service of the sound.
+Of course, I worked on technical things, but it was all in the service of the sound.

 When one practices a performance or crafts an arrangement it requires searching for “just the right sound.”
 The small changes made over time are like the low flame that turns a pot of chopped vegetables and water into a “savory soup”.